LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code/monomod-examples.md

 // ...
 private static void PlayerControllerB_Jump_performed(ILContext il) {
-    ILCursor c = new(il);
+    // We use ILCursor to make modifications to the il code ILCursor c = new(il);

     // Find a place inside the if statement which makes us jump.